Mohamad-jaafar/Institutes/LT/LT-Client-Server/README.md

 Cours "Client-Server" pour la Licence Technique d'Informatique au Liban.

-Client-Server Course for the tehnical License of Informatics at Lebanon.
+Client-Server Course for the Technical License of Informatics at Lebanon.

 The repository contains Java Applications.